North Dakota State University: Athletics

 NDSU's sports teams are known as the North Dakota State Bison, or simply The Bison (pronounced "biZon").
 They are also known as "The Thundering Herd".
 NDSU's athletic symbol is a caricature of the American bison.

-North Dakota State's intercollegiate sports teams participate in NCAA Division I in all sports (Division I Championship Subdivision in football).
+North Dakota State's intercollegiate sports teams participate in NCAA Division I in all sports.
 NDSU was a charter member of the Division II North Central Conference (NCC), and made the move to Division I sports in the fall of 2004.
 NDSU spent the next two years as an independent in Division I in all sports other than football, in which it was a member of the Great West Football Conference.
 The school was accepted into the Summit League on August 31, 2006, and began play in that conference on July 1, 2007.
 The football team left the Great West Football Conference and joined the Missouri Valley Football Conference on March 7, 2007.
 They became a full member of the conference during the 2008 season.
 NDSU joined the Big 12 Conference in wrestling in 2015.
+Their football team left the Missouri Valley Football Conference in the FCS to join the Mountain West Conference in the FBS in 2026.